DiegoPortoJaccottet/manual-tree-of-thought/README.md

 ## Idea

 Tree-of-Thought (ToT) is said to enhance AI/LLM results by up to about 10x (According to: https://arxiv.org/abs/2305.10601).

-Similar repository with comparison to the previous best method (Chain-of-Thought): https://github.com/dave1010/tree-of-thought-prompting
+A similar repository to this one with comparison to the previous best method (Chain-of-Thought): https://github.com/dave1010/tree-of-thought-prompting

 This repository explores Tree-of-Thought prompting without using code to keep track of the nodes (asking the LLM to do this by itself).